fdalvi/NeuroX/README.md

  - `--output-dir`: Output directory to store models, vocabs, predictions & results
  - `--filter-layers`: Train classifier with only a few layers.
 Specify layers as comma separated list. e.g. `f1,b2` (Forward layer 1, Backward Layer 2)
  - `--ignore-start-token`: Ignore the first token of every sentence in the source/source_aux/labels files
- - `--is-bidirectional`: Default: `true`.
-Specifies if the original MT model is bidirectional
+ - `--is-unidirectional`: Default: `false`.
+Specifies if the original MT model is unidirectional (or the analysis is decoder-side)